-Financial Aid is available through University of Haifa Partial Scholarships as well as various public and private organizations.
+Financial Aid is available through University of Haifa Need-Based Partial Scholarships as well as separate scholarships from various public and private organizations.

 Need-Based partial scholarships are available to students who have been accepted to a Master’s Program in the International School on a very limited basis.